xalzh/RL_fight_MC/README.md

 ## Illustrations

 The `slide` folder contains illustrations that help to explain the project and its objectives, the environment and the agent, and the training process.
 They can serve as a useful visual aid when explaining the project to others.
+For the presentation of this project please refer to this [demonstration video](https://www.youtube.com/watch?v=0m9NwT1oHZg).

 ## Dependencies